 The Prospective Marriage Visa or Subclass 300 visa is a temporary spouse visa for the prospective spouse of an Australian citizen, permanent resident or eligible New Zealand citizen to come to Australia in order to get married before the visa period ends.
-The Prospective Marriage Visa 300 will be granted for nine months, and once the applicant and the sponsor get married, they can then apply for a Partner visa onshore (subclass 820 and 801) before the Prospective Marriage visa expires.
+The Prospective Marriage Visa 300 will be granted between 9 to 15 months, and once the applicant and the sponsor get married, they can then apply for a Partner visa onshore (subclass 820 and 801) before the Prospective Marriage visa expires.
 Before you apply for subclass 300 visa, you have to meet the minimum requirements for this marriage visa australia.

 What is the Prospective Marriage Visa (Subclass 300)?

 The Prospective Marriage Visa (or fiancé visa) is an Australian marriage visa which allows applicants to travel to Australia to marry their Australian partner.
 The visa is valid between 9 to 15 months.

 You must be offshore when applying for the visa and when the decision is given.
 You will be entitled to full work rights for the duration of this marriage visa in Australia.

 The wedding can take place both inside or outside of Australia, but it must happen within the validity period of your 300 visa.
 Once you are married, you will be eligible to apply for permanent residence through a partner visa (subclass 820/801).